An Australian Government and NGO partnership supporting locally-led and sustainable development.

 We work with NGOs who have demonstrated their ability to deliver results against our objectives, who offer value for money, and who have strong local partnerships that support collaboration, capacity building and sustainability.

-NGOs funded through the ANCP must pass a rigorous accreditation process that assesses an NGO's development approach, governance, program management capacity, partner management, risk management and links with the Australian public.
+NGOs funded through the ANCP must pass a rigorous accreditation process that assesses their organisational structure, philosophies, policies and practices.
 There are over 50 NGOs accredited to receive funding under the ANCP – see the list of Australian accredited NGOs.

 Where do we give aid?